 where $n$ is the episode length.
+In the more general partially observable Markov decision problems, an observation function maps the state to an observation, and the policy instead maps these to actions.
 We assume that the episode length does not depend on the policy.
 Practical deep reinforcement learning typically concerns episodic reinforcement learning ($n<\infty$) where the agent-environment interaction is guaranteed convergence to a steady state density, namely the occupancy (state visitation distribution).
-We prove this here due to some uncertainty in the reinforcement learning community regarding the result \cite{bojun2020steady}, emphasizing that the occupancy exists when the episodic reinforcement learning problem does and is uniquely invariant (stationary) under the agent-environment interaction: \begin{restatable}{theorem}{ergodicity} The Markov chain formed by the time-inhomogeneous Markov kernel
+We prove this here due to some uncertainty in the reinforcement learning community regarding the result \citep{bojun2020steady}, emphasizing that the occupancy exists when the episodic reinforcement learning problem does and is uniquely invariant (stationary) under the agent-environment interaction: \begin{restatable}{theorem}{ergodicity} The Markov chain formed by the time-inhomogeneous Markov kernel

 with $n\in\mathbb{Z}_+$, converges to a unique probability measure

 that is uniquely invariant under $M_t$. \end{restatable} Given a Borel measure $V$ on $\mathcal{S}$, we extend the conventional notion of occupancy by defining it either as the measure $P_\pi$ or as its Radon-Nikodym derivative